The Origin of Turrón and Its History

 Other manufacturers from the late 19th century that still endure today include Turrón 1880, or Antonio Monerris Planelles (El Almendro).

-Oldest brand of Jijona turrón in history
+Oldest brand of Jijona nougat in history

-Logo of the first registered turrón brand: La Colmena.
+Anagram of the first registered nougat brand.
+La Colmena.
 04/12/1897

 The history of turrón, a typical sweet, shows us that entire families from Jijona traveled the world selling their turrones and sweets at Fairs and, in November, during the coldest part of autumn, they would set up inside the doorways of houses near the centers of all cities.
 Some Jijona locals still exist in these primitive shops selling varieties of turrón in the doorways of Barcelona, Madrid, etc.